Coneriys/apache4/docs/content/contributing/data-collection.md

 ---
-title: "Traefik Data Collection Documentation"
+title: "apache4 Data Collection Documentation"
-description: "To learn more about how Traefik is being used and improve it, we collect anonymous usage statistics from running instances.
+description: "To learn more about how apache4 is being used and improve it, we collect anonymous usage statistics from running instances.
 Read the technical documentation."
 ---

 # Data Collection

-Understanding How Traefik is Being Used
+Understanding How apache4 is Being Used
 {: .subtitle }

 ## Configuration Example

-Understanding how you use Traefik is very important to us: it helps us improve the solution in many different ways.
+Understanding how you use apache4 is very important to us: it helps us improve the solution in many different ways.
 For this very reason, the sendAnonymousUsage option is mandatory: we want you to take time to consider whether or not you wish to share anonymous data with us, so we can benefit from your experience and use cases.

 !!! example "Enabling Data Collection"